CycloneDX/cyclonedx-maven-plugin/README.md

 * Pass `-DexcludeTestProject=true` to skip any maven project artifactId containing the word "test"
 * Pass `-DexcludeArtifactId=comma separated id` to skip based on artifactId
+* Pass `-DexcludeGroupId=comma separated id` to skip based on groupId

 Goals
 -------------------